-If you do not have a bicycle with a through-axle wheel mounting system, it will have wheels secured in one of three ways:
+If you have a bicycle with a thru-axle wheel mounting system, refer to Page 20, Section 4: "Tech", subsection A.3: "Thru-axle wheel mounting system".
+If you do not have a bicycle with a thru-axle wheel mounting system, it will have wheels secured in one of three ways:

-- 1. A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam on the other (cam action system, fig.8 a & b) - 2.
-A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through bolt, fig. 9) - 3.
-Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolt-on wheel, fig. 10)
+- A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam lever on the other (cam-action system, fig.9a & 9b). - A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through-bolt, fig. 10). - 3.
+Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolt-on wheel, fig. 11).

 Your bicycle may be equipped with a different securing method for the front wheel than for the rear wheel.
-Discuss the wheel securing method for your bicycle with your dealer.
+Discuss the wheel securing method for your bicycle with your authorized retailer.

 It is very important that you understand the type of wheel securing method on your bicycle, that you know how to secure the wheels correctly, and that you know how to apply the correct clamping force that safely secures the wheel.
-Ask your dealer to instruct you in correct wheel removal and installation, and ask him to give you any available manufacturer's instructions.
+Ask your authorized retailer to instruct you in correct wheel removal and installation, and ask him to give you any available manufacturer's instructions.